 by Rita de Sousa Costa, law student at UMinho and Tiago Sérgio Cabral, law student at UMinho

 We would find a rather different scenario if we looked to the world in 1995.
 Twenty years ago, the Internet was still in its early stages of development and was rather different from what we know and use today[ii].
 E-mail and instant messaging were unknown to the general population.
-Google and search engines did not exist.
+Google (and search engines as we know them today) did not exist.
 Social networking and smartphones did, but only in science fiction movies.
 With this in mind, it is rather astonishing that the EU legal framework regarding the protection of personal data managed to stay, more or less, unchanged for more than twenty years.
-In these twenty years, the Directive 95/46/CE ensured the protection of personal data for EU citizens fulfilling the required by the article 16. of the TFUE and the article 8. of the EUCFR[iii]/[iv].
+In these twenty years, the Directive 95/46/CE ensured the protection of personal data for EU citizens fulfilling the required by the Article 16 of the TFUE and the Article 8 of the EUCFR[iii]/[iv].

 However, there is a limit to how much we can reinvent a piece of legislation before we need to write a new one.
 Thus, in 2012 the Commission finally decided that it was time to give the Directive 95/46/CE its golden watch and proposed a new legislative package which included a regulation concerning the “protection of individuals with regard to the processing of personal data and on the free movement of such data” and a directive concerning the “protection of individuals with regard to the processing of personal data by competent authorities for the purposes of prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, and the free movement of such data”.
-After years of debate, on May the 4th of 2016 the new legislation was finally published in the Official Journal of the EU.
-The path was not without its challenges, in the EU parliament the package (mainly the directive) faced some opposition.
-Fortunately, due to the enormous effort of some MEPs the parliament overcame its initial skepticism.
-Principal among those MEPs was Jan Philipp Albrecht, chief negotiator for the European parliament on the general Data Protection regulation, whose contributions made him one of the 40 most influential MEPs according to Politico[x].
+After years of debate, on 4 May 2016 the new legislation was finally published in the Official Journal of the EU.
+The path was not without its challenges, in the European Parliament the package (mainly the Directive) faced some opposition.
+Fortunately, due to the enormous effort of some MEPs the Parliament overcame its initial skepticism.
+Principal among those MEPs was Jan Philipp Albrecht, chief negotiator for the European Parliament on the General Data Protection Regulation, whose contributions made him one of the 40 most influential MEPs according to Politico[x].

 Still there are some imprecisions.
-The definition of biometric data is not scientifically adequate in a world where monozygotic twins exist[xv].
-Also, the directive gives too much prominence to dactyloscopic data and its value is somewhat controversial in scientific circles[xvi].
-In the Directive (EU) 2016/680 we still cannot agree with the provision of the article 34.º n.º 3 point a) according to which the controller may not have to communicate a data breach to the data subject if he took adequate provisions to protect the data such as encrypting.
-Such a provision does not protect the data subject appropriately in a world where encryption may be breached at any moment by a sudden technological leap[xvii].
+For example, the definition of biometric data is not scientifically adequate in a world where monozygotic twins exist[xv].
+Provisions related to encryption may also not protect the data subject appropriately in a world where encryption may be breached at any moment by a sudden technological leap[xvi].

 In the end, the package is mostly well written and a positive evolution in EU legal framework of personal data protection.
 Its imprecisions will probably be resolved by the ECJ case law with relative ease.
 However, we certainly cannot hope for it to have a twenty-year lifespan.
 Every day the technological progress gets faster, and so the EU lawmaker must be alert and ready to intervene when eventually the need for new legislation on this matter arises.